Modwake/customFlags/README.md

-Custom mod that lets you load your own flag for your own ship.
+Custom mod that lets you load your own flag for your own ship.Required files are listed inside the release

+## File setup

+See notes on the latest release.

 ## Initial Setup